 Access, parking and services

 Consolidate vehicular access points for parking and loading to minimise the number of crossovers.

+Avoid direct access to Latrobe Terrace (where possible) and utilise rear laneways for access and servicing, where required.

 Encourage car parking within basements where possible and the provision of shared car parking facilities.
-Where car parking is provided above ground, ensure it is sleeved with active uses along street frontages and located to minimise impacts on footpaths from vehicle entries and ramp access.
+Where car parking is provided above ground, ensure it is sleeved with active uses along street frontages and located to minimise impacts on footpaths.

 Design off-street car parking facilities to have flexible electric vehicle charging spaces.
 Electric charging stations should be equipped with at least 50kw charging facilities.

-Services, loading and waste areas should be accessed away from main streets and public spaces and located within basements or upper levels.
+Services, loading and waste areas should be located away from main streets and public spaces and where possible within basements or upper levels.
 Access doors to any waste, parking or loading area should be designed as an integrated element of the building.

 Integrate plant equipment and services into the built form design.
 Avoid locating services on Gordon Avenue and Latrobe Terrace and grouping them together to create long inactive edges.
 Service cabinets should not visually dominate street frontages and should use high quality materials.

-Design the location and functionality of gates which do not obstruct public land in their operation.
+Design and locate gates which do not impede on public land.

-Provide easy access to bicycle parking facilities with end of trip change rooms, showers, and lockers.

-Ensure that the location and design of car parks, loading bays, services areas and associated vehicle access promotes active street frontages, does not dominate public spaces, and supports safe use and access.

 Site coverage

 Development should not exceed the preferred maximum site coverage specified in Map 2 to this schedule.